Abnormal female hair loss, baldness & hair shedding in Women

-Dallas, TX hair restoration specialist says that rapid hair loss is one of the symptoms associated with the thyroid problem with large amounts of hair falling out in the shower or sink.
+Dallas, TX, hair restoration specialist says that rapid hair loss is one of the thyroid problem symptoms, with large amounts of hair falling out in the shower or sink.
 The hair’s texture is dry, coarse, or easily tangled.
-Itchy scalp, as well as weight gain or loss, fatigue or sleeplessness, are common symptoms of the thyroid problem.
+Itchy scalp and weight gain or loss, fatigue or sleeplessness, are common symptoms of the thyroid problem.

-He explains that with Thyroid hair loss, the hair fall shows a diffused hair density on the entire scalp rather than balding areas.
-The hair may be thinner above the ears, front, and at the temples.
-A unique characteristic symptom of hypothyroidism is a loss of the hair on the outer edge of the eyebrows.
+With Thyroid hair loss, the hair fall shows a diffused hair density on the entire scalp rather than balding areas.
+The hair may be thinner above the ears, front, and temples.
+A unique characteristic symptom of hypothyroidism is a loss of the hair on the eyebrows’ outer edge.
 Also, there may be a general loss of body hair from areas other than the head.

-Regrowth is usual with successful treatment of the thyroid disorder.
+Hair regrowth is usual with successful treatment of the thyroid disorder.
 It will take several months.
-The hair loss will slow down, and eventually stop, once hormone levels are stabilized and in the normal range.
+The hair fall will slow down and eventually stop once hormone levels are stabilized and in the normal range.
 At times the full thickness of the hair will never come back to its original pre thyroid state.
-Prolonged or excessive hair loss can be also a side effect of thyroid medications.
+Prolonged or excessive hair loss can also be a side effect of thyroid medications.

 Temporary Hair Loss Causes

-- Telogen effluvium usually begins three month after any one of the events listed above.
-However, after the normalization of the body, without the stress on the body in most cases, the shedding will stop within 6 to 9 months.
+- Telogen effluvium usually begins three months after any one of the events listed above.
+However, after the body’s normalization, without the stress on the body in most cases, the shedding will stop within 6 to 9 months.
 Furthermore, the hair begins to grow in a healthy hair growth cycle.

 - Within two to three months after childbirth, women may see excessive hair loss on brushes and combs.
 In most cases, the hair will grow back to the original state after several months.

-- Some illnesses may lead to thinning hair, including high fever, thyroid disease, overactive or underactive thyroid gland, ringworm, syphilis, and even surgery.
-Also, diseases such as circulatory disorders and arthritis are factors of hair falling out.
+- Also, diseases such as circulatory disorders and arthritis are factors of hair falling out.

 - Medications may cause temporary abnormal hair loss.
-These medications include blood pressure drugs, Beta Blockers for depression, Estrogens, Naproxen Sodium (Nuprin), and others.
-High dose of birth control pills may cause hair to fall.
+These medications include blood pressure drugs, Beta Blockers for depression, Estrogens, Nuprin, and others.
+A high dose of birth control pills may cause hair to fall.

 - Also, excessive intake of iron or vitamin A is toxic and can cause hair loss.